|

 over time.
 The spreadsheet lets you vary the initial contribution, the

 percentage increase, and inflation, to see your results over time.
-If you'd like

 This is a spreadsheet for producing general small